Business owners are missing out on benefits: check what you are entitled to

 Amount

-The childcare benefit depends on your income and the number of hours of childcare.
-This can amount to thousands of euros each year.
+The childcare benefit depends on the type of childcare, the parents' income, the number of children and the number of hours of childcare.
+A maximum of 230 hours per child per month is reimbursed.
+This can amount to thousands of pounds per year.
 Make a test calculation (in Dutch).

 Applying for childcare benefit